EirikHaughom/OSDUBootcamp/README.md

     * Using native Python
 * Power BI from Microsoft
 * Spotfire from Tibco
-* Known third-party domain tools
-    * EarthNet from ESA
-    * IVAAP from INT
-    * Petrel from SLB
-    * SEDS from SLB
-    * Seismic Engine from Halliburton
-    * RMS from Aspentech

 ### Working with the OSDU Data Platform Core APIs
 Hands on training working with OSDU Core API